kouroshD/ANDOR/docs/Write_AND_OR_Graph.md

 h3 1 Table_FinalPose 1 -
 Leg2_Plate_connected
 ````
-In this description `basic_connection` is the lower level AND/OR file name which exists in the same path (folder) of the higher level AND/OR graph.
+In this description `basic_connection` is the lower level AND/OR file name which exists in the same path (folder) of the higher level AND/OR graph (`basic_connection.txt`).
 This AND/OR graph describes how the human or the robot can cooperatively connect a leg to a plate (tabletop) using FOL AND/OR:

 ```